 Schedule an appliance maintenance service with Sears Home Services today, and take the first step towards a cleaner, safer home environment.
 Our experts are equipped with the knowledge and tools necessary to provide you with the peace of mind that comes from knowing your appliances are in good hands.

-Click here to schedule your appliance maintenance with Sears Home Services and ensure your appliances function at their best.
+Schedule professional appliance maintenance service with Sears Home Services to ensure your appliances function at their best.

 Regular kitchen appliance maintenance can help prevent costly breakdowns, reduce energy costs and extend the life of your appliances.
 We'll help you keep your refrigerator, dishwasher and range in top shape.